Key to pronunciation

 U.S. speakers are more likely than British speakers to distinguish between wear (with /w/) and where (with either /w/ or /hw/).

 The symbol ˈ at the beginning of a syllable indicates that that syllable is pronounced with primary stress.
-The symbol ˌ at the beginning of a syllable indicates that that syllable is pronounced with secondary stress.
 The symbol ˈˌ at the beginning of a syllable indicates that that syllable may be pronounced with either primary or secondary stress.
 The symbol ˈ sometimes also appears in headwords and derivatives which lack full pronunciations, where it indicates primary stress in the same manner.